 On the last day of the season, the Giants needed to beat the expansion Houston Colt .45s and hope the Dodgers lost to the Cardinals to force a tie.
 Batting in the eighth inning of a 1-1 tie, Mays hit his 47th home run to secure the 2-1 victory.
 In Los Angeles, the Dodgers cooperated by losing 1-0 to a Curt Simmons five-hitter.

-In the first game of the best-of-three playoff series, Mays finished 3-3 with two home runs and a walk, pacing the Giants to an 8-0 victory.
-His 49 home runs gave him the major-league title for the first time since 1955; the two in the extra playoff games allowed him to pass Harmon Killebrew, who had 48 round-trippers.
+In the first game of the best-of-three tiebreaker series, Mays finished 3-for-3 with two home runs and a walk, pacing the Giants to an 8-0 victory.
+His 49 home runs gave him the major-league title for the first time since 1955; the two in the extra tiebreaker games allowed him to pass Harmon Killebrew, who had 48 round-trippers.

 The Giants lost the second game, 8-7, leaving 13 runners on base.
 Durocher, coaching for the Dodgers, reportedly wore the same T-shirt he wore in 1951 on the day of Thomson’s homer.
-Willie finished 1-5, but gunned down Maury Wills at third base in the sixth inning.
+Mays finished 1-for-5, but gunned down Maury Wills at third base in the sixth inning.

 In the clincher the Giants trailed 4-2 when the team came to bat in the top of the ninth.
 The team rallied for four runs on two singles, four walks, and an error.
-Mays’s line-drive single off pitcher Ed Roebuck’s glove was right in the middle of the inning, Southpaw Billy Pierce retired the Dodgers 1-2-3 in the ninth, with Willie catching the final out.
+Mays’ line-drive single off pitcher Ed Roebuck’s glove was right in the middle of the inning, southpaw Billy Pierce retired the Dodgers one-two-three in the ninth, with Mays catching the final out.

 On the field he was the same old Mays.
-In 1962 he managed 49 homers and 141 RBIs (the most in his career), and batted .304.
+In 1962 he managed 49 homers and 141 RBIs (the most in his career) and batted .304.
 He slugged .615 and stole 18 bases in 20 attempts.
-He just missed out on his second MVP award, losing one of history’s closest ballots, 209-202, to Maury Wills.
+He just missed out on his second MVP Award, losing one of the Award’s closest ballots, 209-202, to Maury Wills.

 Before the 1963 season, Mays got a raise to $105,000 ($5,000 more than Mickey Mantle), making him the highest-paid player in baseball.
 His health issues did not go away, however, and the strain continued to show.
 On a trip to Chicago, Mays broke down crying in his hotel room and had the shakes.
 Doc Bowman gave him sleeping pills and Alvin Dark brought Mays to his room to sleep that night.

-In the All-Star Game, Willie went 1-for-3, drove in two runs, scored two, and stole two bases in the 5-3 NL victory.
+In the All-Star Game, Mays went 1-for-3, drove in two runs, scored two, and stole two bases in the 5-3 NL victory.
 He also made a spectacular running catch in the eighth inning, depriving Joe Pepitone of an extra-base hit.
-These efforts earned him the game’s MVP award, established the previous year.
-Mays also garnered the award in 1968, becoming the first player to win it twice.
+These efforts earned him the game’s MVP Award, established the previous year.
+Mays also garnered the Award in 1968, becoming the first player to win it twice.

-Alvin Dark clearly viewed Willie with great affection.
-Mays received a note shortly after Dark was named to manage the Giants in 1961: “Just a note to say that knowing you’ll be playing for me is the greatest privilege and thrill any manager could ever hope to have.”47
+Alvin Dark clearly viewed his player with great affection.
+Mays received a note shortly after Dark was named to manage the Giants in 1961: “Just a note to say that knowing you’ll be playing for me is the greatest privilege and thrill any manager could ever hope to have.”52

-In Willie’s Time, Charles Einstein quoted Mays’s real feelings about Dark from that meeting in the Pittsburgh hotel room.
-Willie said to his teammates:
+In Willie’s Time, Charles Einstein quoted Mays’ real feelings about Dark from that meeting in the Pittsburgh hotel room.
+Mays said to his teammates:

 The Giants finished in fourth place, only three games back.
 Dark was fired on the last day of the season.

 Herman Franks, a Durocher crony, was named manager for 1965, and Mays was given much latitude as a field general, almost an assistant manager.
 When asked why, Franks responded, “Because he knows more about those things than I do.
-You got any hard questions?”54 The new manager also was a successful investor and helped Willie recover financially, steering him toward solid investments.
+You got any hard questions?”59 The new manager also was a successful investor and helped Mays recover financially, steering him toward solid investments.

 Marichal was suspended for eight days and fined $1,750.
-League President Warren Giles said Mays’s conduct was “fine and decent. … This man was an example of the best in any of us.”56 On later road trips that season, Willie received rousing ovations in Pittsburgh, Chicago, Philadelphia, and, of course, New York.
+League President Warren Giles said Mays’ conduct was “fine and decent. … This man was an example of the best in any of us.”61 On later road trips that season, Mays received rousing ovations in Pittsburgh, Chicago, Philadelphia, and, of course, New York.
 In Los Angeles the Giants were booed lustily, but during his first at-bat, Mays received a tremendous standing ovation, despite the rivalry and the pennant race.

 Initially, the Giants went into a tailspin, going 4-8 in the first 12 games after the incident.
 Then they won 14 games in a row, and by September 16 they were in first place, 4½ games ahead of Los Angeles.
 But the Dodgers won 13 straight in late September to take the pennant by two games.
 Marichal, the Giants’ best pitcher, finished the year with a 22-13 record, but likely missed two starts because of his suspension.

-The All-Star Game was considered Mays’s greatest stage.
-He played in 24 midsummer classics, the most of any major leaguer.
+The All-Star Game was considered Mays’ greatest stage.
+He played in 24 midsummer classics, tied for the most of any major leaguer.
 (Two All-Star Games were played each year from 1959 through 1962 to fatten the players’ pension fund.
 Both Hank Aaron and Stan Musial also played in 24 All-Star Games.)
-Mays led the NL to an 18-6 record in his All-Star Game career, batting .307 in those contests, with 23 hits in 75 at-bats, two doubles, three triples, three home runs, and 20 runs scored.
+Mays led the NL to a 17-6-1 record in his All-Star Game career, batting .307 in those contests, with 23 hits in 75 at-bats, 2 doubles, 3 triples, 3 home runs, and 20 runs scored.
 It is interesting to contrast these numbers with his postseason stats: In 25 career postseason games, he hit one homer, drove in 10 runs, and batted .247.

 The aging center fielder battled flu-like symptoms for much of 1967.
 In July he was hospitalized again for five days after leaving a game with fever and the shakes.
 He said he never felt strong the rest of the year.
 In an August contest, the Braves intentionally walked Jim Ray Hart to pitch to Mays.
 He hit a run-scoring single.
 At age 36, he finished with a .263 batting average and 22 home runs.
 Both figures were his lowest in any full season to that point.

-The highlight of Mays’s 1969 season may have come on September 22, when he became the second man to hit 600 career home runs, reaching the milestone and delivering the game-winning RBI in a pinch hitting appearance against San Diego’s Mike Corkins.
+The highlight of Mays’ 1969 season may have come on September 22, when he became the second man to hit 600 career home runs, reaching the milestone and delivering the game-winning RBI in a pinch-hitting appearance against San Diego’s Mike Corkins.
 He also surpassed 300 stolen bases for his career.

-In 1971 Willie experienced a renaissance both professionally and personally.
+In 1971 Mays experienced a renaissance both professionally and personally.
 Manager Charlie Fox used him as an additional coach to instruct the outfielders.
-Fox said, “Willie Mays is the greatest player I saw or heard of.”59
+Fox said, “Willie Mays is the greatest player I saw or heard of.”64

 By this time Mays was reaching or eclipsing some milestone once a week.
-In the opener of a May 30 twin bill, he passed Musial to become the National League’s all-time leading run scorer with 1,950, also hitting his 638th career homer in a 5-4 defeat of the Expos.
+In the opener of a May 30 twin bill, he hit his 638th career homer in a 5-4 defeat of the Expos.
+The next day, he scored his 1,950th run in a 2-1 victory over the Mets, passing Stan Musial as the all-time leading run scorer in National League history.
 On June 6 he hit his 22nd career extra-inning homer to lead the Giants to a 4-3 win over Philadelphia, earning the Giants a doubleheader split.

 The Giants outlasted the Dodgers to win the Western Division by one game, but lost to the Pirates in the National League Championship Series.
 Mays hit his only postseason home run, a two-run blast off Bob Miller, in Game Two.

-After the season Willie married Mae Louise Allen in Acapulco, after ten years of off-and-on dating.
+After the season Mays married Mae Louise Allen in Acapulco, after 10 years of off-and-on dating.
 He originally got her phone number from Wilt Chamberlain.

 The 1972 season began later than scheduled because of a player strike.
 While reticent in the past on commenting about controversial issues, he said this to the executive board of the union:

-By now, Mays’s salary was $160,000 a year, but he wanted a long-term contract from the Giants that would carry beyond his playing career.
+By now, Mays’ salary was $160,000 a year, but he wanted a long-term contract from the Giants that would carry beyond his playing career.
 None was offered, and rumors began to surface that he would be traded.
 When the Giants reached Philadelphia in May 1972, New York sportswriter Red Foley informed him he would be traded to the Mets, though it took a few days to formalize the details.
-Willie would finish his career where he had started.
-He said, “When you come back to New York, you come back to paradise.”63
+Mays would finish his career where he had started.
+He said, “When you come back to New York, you come back to paradise.”68